-Authentication Mechanism Strength Password Crypto Officers, Operators, and Upgraders accessing the module CLI, via the Local Console, must authenticate using a password that is at least 8 characters and at most 16 characters in length.
-The characters used in the password must be from the ASCII character set of alphanumeric and special (shift-number) characters.
-This yields a minimum of 62 (218,340,105,584,896) possible combinations making the possibility of correctly guessing a password 1/62 which is far less than 1 in 1,000,000.
+Authentication Mechanism Strength Password Crypto Officers, Operators, and Upgraders accessing the module CLI, via the Local Console, must authenticate using a password that is at least 8 characters and at most 29 characters in length.
+The characters used in the password must be from the ASCII character set of alphanumeric and special (printable) characters totalling 94.
+This yields a minimum of 94 8 possible combinations making the possibility of correctly guessing a password 1/94 8 which is far less than 1/1,000,000.
 After three failed authentication attempts via the CLI, the Local Console port access is locked for 3 minutes.
-With the 3 minute lockout, the possibility of randomly guessing a password in 60 seconds is less than 1 in 100,000.
-Note: The module also suppresses feedback of authentication data, being entered into the Local Console, by returning blank characters.
+With the 3 minute lockout, the possibility of randomly guessing a password in 60 seconds is 3/94 8 which is less than 1/100,000.
+Note: The module also suppresses feedback of authentication data, being entered into the Local Console, by returning characters.
 Network User Certificates Far end modules (Users) authenticate using an RSA authentication certificate based on 2048 bit keys providing 112 bit key size equivalence.
-Therefore the possibility of deriving a private RSA key is 1/2 which is far less than 1 in 1,000,000.
+Therefore possibility of deriving a private RSA key is 1/2 112 which is far less than 1 in 1,000,000.
 Alternatively far end modules authenticate using an ECDSA authentication certificate using NIST P-256, P-384 or P-521 may curves which provide 128, 192 and 256 bit key size equivalence respectively.
-The worst case probability of deriving an ECDSA private key is 1/2 which is far less than 1 in 1,000,000.
-Based on the multi-step handshaking process, requiring authentication at each stage, the secure session establishment sequence ensures the possibility of randomly guessing the authentication key in 60 seconds is less than 1 in 100,000.
+The worst case probability of deriving an ECDSA private key is 1/2 128 which is far less than 1 in 1,000,000.
 Upon an unsuccessful authentication attempt the secure session establishment mechanism will go into a fault state that takes one minute to clear.
+This gives a possibility of randomly guessing the authentication key in 60 seconds of 1/2 112 for RSA and 1/2 128 for ECDSA certificates which are both less than 1 in 100,000.